brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Beirut**

+What if John Hamm's Mad Men character was a state department guy turned negotiator?
+70s Beirut is a trip in the way it's presented, and knowing a little history, this seems like a wild but semi-accurate portrayal of all the folks who fought over Lebanon during and after the civil war.
+This is a tonally dark political thriller, and I dug it.

 **Venom**

 What a perfectly odd anti-hero film.
 I was a big Venom fan as a kid, and this movie delivered everything I wanted in a Venom movie.
 Fuck the haters, this is a hoot.
 I don't think this should win any prizes for _cinema_ but it's fun, and provided lots of awkward laughs.
 The action was exciting, and I can't wait for a sequel full of _carnage_.